microsoft/semantic-kernel/docs/decisions/0054-python-structured-output.md

         {"role": "system", "content": "You are a helpful math tutor."}, {"role": "user", "content": "solve 8x + 31 = 2"}, ],
-    response_format=MathResponse, # a Pydantic model type is directly configured )
+    response_format=MathResponse, # for example, a Pydantic model type is directly configured )

 message = completion.choices[0].message